Skip to content

 Comprising 24 panels with scenes from the Old Testament Book of Genesis, including Adam and Eve, Noah and the Ark, the Life of Jacob, and David and Goliath, they are surrounded by more than 350 different species of animals, as well as intricately moulded plants and mythical beasts.

-"This is a once-in-a-lifetime opportunity for visitors to witness such a large-scale conservation project in action.
+"This is a once-in-a-lifetime opportunity to witness such a large-scale conservation project in action.
 Whether you are on the scaffold or enjoying it from ground level, you can be sure few people have seen this Jacobean plasterwork in as much detail since the talented craftsmen first completed it four centuries ago.”

 A quote by Charlotte NewmanNational Trust Senior Collections and House Manager